slavadubrov/notes/docs/blog/posts/2025-05-04-scaling-llms.md

 ---
-title: Scaling Large Language Models.
-Multi-GPU and Multi-Node Strategies in 2025
+title: Scaling Large Language Models - Practical Multi-GPU and Multi-Node Strategies for 2025
 date: 2025-05-04
 tags: [LLM, Distributed Training, Deep Learning, GPU, Parallelism]
-summary: A comprehensive guide on scaling large language models using multi-GPU and multi-node strategies, incorporating insights from Hugging Face's Ultra-Scale Playbook.
+summary: A practical guide to scaling large language models across multiple GPUs and nodes, with real-world strategies from Hugging Face's Ultra-Scale Playbook.
 ---

-# Scaling Large Language Models.
-Multi-GPU and Multi-Node Strategies in 2025
+# Scaling Large Language Models - Practical Multi-GPU and Multi-Node Strategies for 2025

+The race to build bigger, better language models continues at breakneck speed.
+Today's state-of-the-art models require massive computing resources that no single GPU can handle.
+Whether you're training a custom LLM or deploying one for inference, understanding how to distribute this workload is essential.

-As LLMs continue to grow in complexity and size, efficient training and inference require leveraging multiple GPUs and, often, multiple systems.
-This guide explores prevalent strategies and tools in 2025 that facilitate such scalability, incorporating insights from Hugging Face's [Ultra-Scale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook).
+This guide walks through practical strategies for scaling LLMs across multiple GPUs and nodes, incorporating insights from Hugging Face's [Ultra-Scale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook).

 <!-- more -->

+## Why Scaling Matters

+Before diving into techniques, let's understand why this matters:

+- **Model size**: A 70B parameter model requires ~140GB just to store in FP16 - far beyond any single GPU
+- **Training time**: Even with 8 A100s, training a 13B model from scratch takes weeks
+- **Context length**: Processing long contexts (32k+ tokens) often exceeds single-GPU memory
+- **Inference speed**: Distributing inference can reduce latency for demanding applications

+Let's explore how to overcome these challenges.

-## 1. Parallelism Techniques
+## 1. Parallelism Techniques Explained Simply

 ### 1.1 Data Parallelism (DP)

+Think of this as multiple workers all having the same instruction manual (model), but each working on different examples.

+**How it works:**

-In classic data-parallel training **every GPU keeps a full copy of the model**.
+- Each GPU gets an identical copy of the model
-A large batch is split into _N_ micro-batches; each rank runs forward + backward on its piece and then gradients are **all-reduced (averaged)** so that all replicas stay in sync before the optimizer step.

-**Key ideas**

-- **Simplicity first** - almost zero code changes; works everywhere.
+- Each processes different data samples
+- Results are combined by averaging gradients

+**When to use it:**

-- **Redundant memory** - O(total params) on every GPU, so model size is bounded by a single card.
+- Your model fits on a single GPU
-- **Communication cost** - one gradient all-reduce per step (~2 x parameter size).
-- **Throughput scaling** - global batch = per-GPU batch x _N_; watch out for generalization when scaling batch too far.

-**Mermaid Diagram**
+- You want to process more data in parallel
+- You need a simple solution with minimal code changes

 ```mermaid
 flowchart LR